 The first natural gas well in the U.S. was drilled in 1821 near Fredonia and the gas used for lighting.
-In the early days of oil drilling, much natural gas was allowed to escape into the atmosphere, until the invention of a gas-powered well pump in the 1890s.
+In the early days of oildrilling, much natural gas was allowed to escape into the atmosphere, until the invention of a gas-powered well pump in the 1890s.
 Since the turn of the century, natural gas production has increased.
 Natural gas has been found in numerous formations, including rocks that do not contain oil, but only some of these formations contain commercial quantities of gas.
 Formations producing gas in New York (from oldest to youngest) are the Potsdam Sandstone, the Trenton Limestone, the Queenston Shale, the Medina Group (New York's best gas producer), the Akron Dolomite, the Oriskany Sandstone, the Onondaga Limestone, and the West Falls and Canadaway Groups.
 New York's natural gas will be important to the southwestern and central parts of the State for many years.
-Depleted natural gas fields are used to store gas produced elsewhere.
+Depleted natural gas fields are used to store gas produced elsemineral commodity.
+It makes up 25 percent of the total value of the State's mineral production.
+Other commodities that are important in New York's economy are port-

 New York State is rich in mineral resources.2 Nationwide, the State ranks between 10th and 15th in the value of nonfuel mineral production.
-Crushed stone is the leading mineral commodity.
-It makes up 25 percent of the total value of the State's mineral production.
-Other commodities that are important in New York's economy are portland cement, salt, construction sand and gravel, and zinc.
+Crushed stone is the leading land cement, salt, construction sand and gravel, and zinc.
 There are roughly 2,000 mines in New York, and 85 percent of them are involved in sand and gravel production.